oshiomah1/oshiomah1.github.io/_posts/2021-4-02-Week_10_Walkthrough.md

 This week, please provide the following:

 - The bin name, taxonomy, and scaffold ID where you found a CRISPR locus for at least one genome.
+(If you have trouble finding a CRISPR locus or the scaffold ID that's fine- you won't lose points.s)

 - At least three scaffolds you think are viruses.
 (No pressure to be 100% right- this is tricky!
 Give it a shot though, and feel free to check with me to verify.)